NCERT Book Solutions for Class 10 Geography Contemporary India – II Chapter 2 Forest and Wildlife Resources – Free PDF Download

 4. Answer the following questions in about 30 words.

 (i) What is biodiversity?
 Why is biodiversity important for human lives?

-Biodiversity is made up of various types of life forms found on earth.
+Biodiversity refers to the variety of life forms found on earth.
 It is a measure of variation at the ecosystem, species and genetic level.
-Biodiversity is abundant in Tropical areas.
-Tropical areas cover 10 per cent of the earth surface but it hosts 90% of the world species.
+Biodiversity is abundant in tropical areas.
+Tropical areas cover 10 per cent of the earth surface, but they host 90% of the world’s species.

 Contribution of biodiversity in human lives

-- Agriculture – Variety of Plant species meet our needs for food.
+- Agriculture – A variety of plant species meet our needs for food.

 - Leisurely activities

 - Ecological processes

 (ii) How have human activities affected the depletion of flora and fauna?
 Explain